-Figure 1: Locally acquired HIV infections 2000-2020
+Figure 1: Locally acquired HIV infections 2000-2021

-Since the beginning of the epidemic, the numbers of HIV notifications among those who acquired HIV through heterosexual contacts have been lower than among gay, bisexual and other men who have sex with men.
+Since the beginning of the epidemic, the numbers of HIV notifications among those who acquired HIV through heterosexual contact have been lower than among gay, bisexual and other men who have sex with men.
 Most HIV infections recorded among heterosexuals are thought to have been acquired overseas.
-In 2020, there were 36 HIV notifications among heterosexuals, with 13 (10 women and 3 men) of those acquired locally.
-However, between 2016 and 2020, 52 percent of heterosexuals who acquired HIV locally were diagnosed with CD4 cell counts lower than 350, compared with 38 percent of gay, bisexual and other men who have sex with men.
+In 2021, there were 29 HIV notifications among heterosexuals, with 11 (6 women and 5 men) of those acquired locally.
+However, between 2017 and 2021, 51% of heterosexuals who acquired HIV locally were diagnosed with CD4 cell counts lower than 350, compared with 39% of gay, bisexual and other men who have sex with men.
 Low CD4 cell counts indicate a delay between infection and diagnosis, which may result in poor health outcomes and advanced disease at diagnosis, but also ongoing HIV transmissions.
-The low rates of HIV infection among heterosexual men and women may result in clinicians not offering appropriate testing, even in cases where people present with clinical symptoms of HIV, leading to underdiagnoses (Dickson et al 2012; Hopkins et al 2019).
+The low numbers of HIV infection among heterosexual men and women may result in clinicians not offering appropriate testing, even in cases where people present with clinical symptoms of HIV, leading to underdiagnoses (Dickson et al 2012; Hopkins et al 2019).

-In 2020, three women were diagnosed with HIV as part of antenatal testing.
+In the last five years of available data (2017-2021), three women were diagnosed with HIV as part of antenatal testing5.
 One individual was notified to be living with HIV acquired through mother-to-child transmission overseas.
-Since 2007, there have been no local mother-to-child transmission of HIV in New Zealand Aotearoa.
+Since 2007, there have been no local mother-to-child transmission of HIV in Aotearoa New Zealand.

 Groups internationally reported to be disproportionately affected by HIV who may also be vulnerable to the rapid spread of HIV include people who inject drugs (Larney et al 2017) and sex workers (Shannon et al 2015).
-The groups affected are different in New Zealand Aotearoa due to the early introduction of needle exchange programmes and the decriminalisation of sex work (Healy 2006).
-In 2020, there were no local HIV transmissions among people who inject drugs.
-In an audit of 358 sex workers (predominantly female) presenting to an Auckland community outreach clinic for sexually transmitted infections (STIs) and HIV screening, there was only one seropositive person with HIV between 1 December 2019 and 21 December 2020.
-The person was known to be living with and being treated for HIV.3
+This is not the case in Aotearoa New Zealand due to the early introduction of needle exchange programmes and the decriminalisation of sex work (Healy 2006).
+In the last five years (2017-2021), there were a total of 16 local transmissions among people who inject drugs.
+In an audit of 358 sex workers (predominantly female) presenting to an Auckland community outreach clinic for sexually transmitted infections (STIs) and HIV screening, there was only one person with HIV who was known to be living with, and being treated for, HIV.6